 Priority 2: Raise self-esteem and resilience: Forest Schools and ELSA.
 Disadvantaged children have extra afternoon sessions as well as their regular class sessions.
 This has also helped our children to work collaboratively with children from different year groups which has really helped them with their self-esteem and team building skills.
-We now also have a Mental Health lead - Mrs Debbie Gatiss who has started her Government Funded training.
-This will enable us to develop our Pupil Premium Strategy in 2024 to raise the Profile of Mental Health support for children here at Hartford.
+'Next Steps' Training has taken place with the SENCO and this will be rolled out to any children in need of a Mental Health Intervention.